By Tim Lambert

 In 1966 Droxford had a population of 661.
 It had 1 school, 9 shops, 2 pubs and a bank (which only opened on Wednesdays).
 Droxford also had a police station (which closed that year) and a Magistrates Court.

 Today Droxford is a flourishing little village.
-Today the population of Droxford is a little over 600.
-Unlike many Hampshire villages, it has not grown since the 1960s.
+Today the population of Droxford is less than 700.
+Unlike many Hampshire villages, it has not grown significantly since the 1960s.
 However, Droxford has 2 pubs, The Bakers Arms and The Whitehorse Inn.